 If you are granted a scholarship for your doctoral studies or research stay, you need to check whether your scholarship covers health insurance.
 As most scholarships do not cover health insurance, you need to take care of your health insurance yourself.
 In this case, we recommend to first check with the health insurance company from your home country whether they provide sufficient coverage for a long-term stay in Germany.
 If they do not, you need to buy health insurance from a German insurance company.

-Furthermore, the DAAD offers group health insurance for international scholars.
-Find more information here.
+Furthermore, the DAAD offers group health insurance for international PhD students.

 Employment at Trier University